Little kids love soap bubbles (a lot of grownups do, too!)

-It’s all part of the fun and one of many children’s favorite outdoor activities.
+It’s one of many children’s favorite outdoor activities.

 Do you know why bubble pop when they are touched?